RZBv2/QR-Code-Generator/README.md

 ## License

 MIT License - Do whatever you want with it.
-Use it, fork it, modify it, sell it.
+Use it, fork it, modify it.
 No strings attached!

 ## Author